Athenic AI Docs

 List Projects

-The Athenic AI API uses API keys to authenticate requests.
-You can view your API keys in the Athenic AI dashboard.
+The API uses an API key to authenticate requests.
+You can view your API key in your team settings.
 Projects must be created in the application.
 This API request will retrieve IDs and names for all projects owned by your team.
 You can then use any project_id to query that project.

 Headers